Starz doubled tune-in intent for a new show with Promoted Video and Promoted Pins.

 Reaching potential viewers

 Starz is a leading global media and entertainment company that provides premium subscription video programming on domestic US pay television networks.
-The name behind popular series like "Power," "American Gods" and "Outlander," Starz produces and distributes content for audiences around the world.
+The name behind popular series such as "Power", "American Gods" and "Outlander", Starz produces and distributes content for audiences around the world.
 The company is headquartered in Colorado with offices in Beverly Hills and New York.

-In partnership with their agency Edelman, Starz determined Pinterest would be a natural fit for the campaign.
-Pinterest has a highly engaged female audience, including 58% of all US women online.1 What’s more, 38% of the people on Pinterest use the platform to plan their entertainment, from what movies to watch to what shows to stream.2 There’s been a 51% increase in the number of people searching for TV or film content on Pinterest since July, 2016.3
+In partnership with their agency Edelman, Starz determined that Pinterest would be a natural fit for the campaign.
+Pinterest has a highly engaged female audience, including 58% of all US women online.1 What’s more, 38% of the people on Pinterest use the platform to plan their entertainment, from what films to watch to what shows to stream.2 There’s been a 51% increase in the number of people searching for TV or film content on Pinterest since July 2016.3

-Starz decided to run a Pinterest campaign, beginning in March and leading up to the series premiere in April.
-Starz used Promoted Video and Promoted Pins featuring tantalizing trailers to drive awareness for the show.
+Starz decided to run a Pinterest campaign, beginning in March and leading up to the series première in April.
+Starz used Promoted Video and Promoted Pins featuring tantalising trailers to drive awareness for the show.
 Promoted Video incorporated trailer clips that showed Elizabeth slapping the king, with a juicy voiceover.
-Static Promoted Pins featured different characters from the show, dressed in medieval finery and with vaguely menacing gazes.
+Static Promoted Pins featured different characters from the show, dressed in mediaeval finery and with vaguely menacing gazes.

 Starz and Edelman teamed up with Pinterest to test a new go-to-market strategy for TV shows.
-Through a partnership with Millward Brown, they ran real-time reporting on awareness and intent.
-This real-time measurement enabled Starz to optimize creative while the campaign was in flight.
+Through a partnership with Millward Brown, they ran realtime reporting on awareness and intent.
+This realtime measurement enabled Starz to optimise creative while the campaign was in flight.

 Increasing awareness and intent

-Starz conducted a Millward Brown study to determine how Pinterest media impacted their key performance measures.
-The study found that the campaign on Pinterest led to a 96% increase in show awareness and a more than 2X increase in intent to tune-in among females.
+Starz conducted a Millward Brown study to determine how Pinterest media impacted their key performance measurements.
+The study found that the campaign on Pinterest led to a 96% increase in show awareness and a more than 2X increase in intent to tune in among females.

 This campaign showed that trailers fit well on Pinterest: one of the top performing Promoted Pins was a 17-second teaser video!
-Based on the success of "The White Princess" campaign, Starz plans to use Pinterest to promote future shows.
-“We’re excited to see how Pinterest continues to enhance their products to help us drive the most impact,” said David Muehl, Vice President of Digital Marketing, Starz.
+Based on the success of the campaign for "The White Princess", Starz plan to use Pinterest to promote future shows.
+“We’re excited to see how Pinterest continues to enhance their products to help us drive the most impact” said David Muehl, Vice President of Digital Marketing, Starz.